 Drawing comparisons of contemporary [Jewish or] Israeli policies to that of the Nazis

 Georganne Chapin - Intact America

 The executive director of Intact America may be the single most powerful circumcision opponent in the United States.
 Georganne Chapin controls million of dollars in financial resources, and she is a leading spokeswoman of the intactivist movement.
-She writes opinion columns and appears on broadcast, cable, and online media to discuss her views on circumcision and related news items.
+She writes opinion columns and appears on broadcast, cable, and online media channels to discuss her views on circumcision.